 Inconsistent print between batches

 Without a standardized printing protocol, factors such as humidity and machine temperature can skew results.
-We’ve seen some facilities ship batch-printed cow-print bags that were custom, and the black spots actually turned brown due to incorrect color settings.
+We’ve seen some facilities ship batch-printed cow print bags for custom orders, and the black spots actually turned brown due to incorrect color settings.
 When batches are inconsistent, buyers are forced to split SKUs or reject entire lots.

 Inadequate sampling

-If your sample looks perfect but the bulk run does not, your supplier likely used different methods for the sample and production, which often leads to quality mismatches or material errors appearing post-deposit.
+If your sample looks perfect but the bulk run does not, your supplier likely used different methods for the sample and production, which often leads to quality mismatches or material errors appearing after production begins.
 Requesting new samples can delay timelines by 3–4 weeks.

 Final QC failures